Trump Wants More Navy Ships? Huntington Ingalls Answers The Call

 During an eventful presidential campaign, Donald Trump announced that he would seek to increase the number of US Navy ships to 350, up from the current level of 274.
 One month after President Trump was elected, the Secretary of the Navy unveiled the service's 2016 Force Structure Assessment, which called for a 355-ship Navy.
-Huntington Ingalls (NYSE:HII), which was a shipbuilding subsidiary of Northrop Grumman (NYSE:NOC) until a 2011 spinoff, will greatly benefit from the Navy's upcoming build up.
+Huntington Ingalls (NYSE:HII), which was a shipbuilding subsidiary of Northrop Grumman (NYSE:NOC) until a 2011 spinoff, will greatly benefit from the Navy's upcoming build-up.
 The stock is likely to outperform given the additional demand for Navy ships and its partnership with General Dynamics (NYSE:GD) to build a new ballistic missile submarine, the Columbia-class.

 Source: q13fox.com